 Gears are also much more relevant and much easier to use with mid drive motors.
 Since gears play a role in how fast and how hard you pedal, they will directly play a role in how much power the mid drive motor puts into the drivetrain.
 The motor does not “know” what gear you are in, but is does rely on the torque sensor to determine how fast you are pedaling as well as how much pressure you are applying to the pedals.

 Both types of motors allow you to vary the amount of “input” the motor provides via their Pedal Assist levels (PAS).
 PAS mode are easily switched via a digital screen or even a simple button on any ebike.
 On most bikes, the PAS mode is only relevant when pedaling, not while using the throttle.

 The number of PAS modes of an ebike vary from 1 to 5.
 The higher the PAS mode, the more input the motor gives and the less effort the rider needs to put into the pedals in order to reach their desired speed.
 The lower the PAS mode, the more effort the rider needs to put into the pedals.

 Difference in ebike Classes

-In the highest PAS modes, a Class I (ebikes w/o throttles) and Class II bike can legally only assist you up to 20 mph (the Pace 350 is a Class II bike).
+In the highest PAS modes, a Class I (ebikes w/o throttles) and Class II bike can legally only assist you up to 20 mph.

 On a Class III bike, the highest PAS mode can assist you up to 28 mph, but the throttle can only assist you to 20 mph (the Pace 500 is a Class III bike).
 On all classes of bikes, you can propel the bike faster than their max mph using your own pedal power, but the motor legally cannot provide any input beyond 20 or 28 mph.
 Some ebikes with larger motors (such as the Pace 500) can be modified to be either a Class II or a Class III.